Generics

 src/contract.rs

-#![allow(unused)] fn main() { use crate::messages::{MyMsg, MyQuery}; use cosmwasm_std::{Response, StdResult}; use sylvia::contract; use sylvia::types::InstantiateCtx; pub struct NonGenericContract; #[contract] #[messages(crate::generic<MyMsg, MyMsg, MyQuery, MyMsg> as Generic)] #[sv::custom(msg=MyMsg, query=MyQuery)] impl NonGenericContract { pub fn new() -> Self { Self {} } #[msg(instantiate)] pub fn instantiate(&self, _ctx: InstantiateCtx<MyQuery>) -> StdResult<Response<MyMsg>> { Ok(Response::new()) } } }
+#![allow(unused)] fn main() { use cosmwasm_std::{Response, StdResult}; use sylvia::contract; use sylvia::types::InstantiateCtx; pub struct NonGenericContract; #[contract] #[sv::messages(crate::associated as Associated)] impl NonGenericContract { pub const fn new() -> Self { Self {} } #[sv::msg(instantiate)] pub fn instantiate(&self, _ctx: InstantiateCtx) -> StdResult<Response> { Ok(Response::new()) } } }

-attribute to the contract definition and update
+attribute to the contract.

 Generic contract